The scale of Thailand’s capital city means that even with two days in Bangkok, you’ll only scratch the surface of this surging, eclectic metropolis.

 About an hour’s drive south of Bangkok is the Ancient City, a sprawling outdoor museum that showcases the country’s grand cultural heritage.
 The museum is also known as Ancient Siam—the country’s name prior to the advent of democracy and its shift to a constitutional monarchy.

-Handsomely presented across 300 acres shaped to mimic the country’s geographical outline, the Ancient City offers scaled-down replicas of Thailand’s significant cultural sites.
+Handsomely presented across 300 acres shaped to mimic the country’s geographical outline, the Ancient City offers scaled-down replicas of the significant cultural sites that Thailand is known for.
 If you’re thinking that sounds like an incredible mini-golf concept, you’d be close to the origins of this unique park.

 The Thai millionaire who created Ancient Siam had originally intended the land for a mini-golf course.
 However, his growing awareness of the often dilapidated condition of the country’s cultural sites spurred him to create a kind of cultural insurance policy for the edification of future generations.